COVID-19 ACTION PLAN

 - July 7 Letter to Parents Regarding Resumption of Day Schools

 - May 15 Letter to Parents Regarding Phase 1 Relaxation of Restrictions

-- Procedure for Relaxing of COVID 19 Restrictions at Grafton
+- Procedure for Relaxing of COVID 19 Restrictions

 - Grafton COO, Scott Zeiter, talks about Grafton’s COVID-19 preparedness on WINC 92.5 FM